Namiri Plains Camp

 At a Glance

-Amazing big cat populations and East Africa's best cheetah viewing opportunities
+Boasts amazing big cat populations and East Africa's best cheetah viewing opportunities.

-Witness the Great Migration - one of the greatest natural wonders of the world
+Perfect base for those travelling to witness the Great Migration - one of the greatest natural wonders of the world.

 Best time to Visit